Conventions

 File Types

-The Cooklang ecosystem uses two file types:
+The Cooklang ecosystem uses the following file types:

 Menu Files